JINO-ROHIT/fastapi_with_celery_redis/README.md

 This project shows how to serve a pytorch model using Celery, Redis and RabbitMQ to serve users asynchronously.

+## Project Overview

+PyTorch: A simple resnet50 model with pretrained weights for classification.

+Celery: A distributed task queue system in Python, allowing asynchronous processing of tasks, making it suitable for background jobs.

+Redis: An in-memory data store often used as a caching mechanism, here employed for storing and retrieving intermediate results in the distributed system to enhance performance.

+RabbitMQ: A message broker that facilitates communication between different parts of a distributed application, ensuring efficient and reliable message passing between the API and Celery workers.

 ## Installation

 1. Build containers